-There are several related conditions that are distinct diseases.
+Several related conditions are distinct diseases.
 For example, portal hypertensive gastropathy and hyperplastic gastropathy produce different symptoms.

-Ménétrier’s disease is a complex disorder that affects the lining of the stomach and can cause debilitating symptoms.
+Ménétrier’s disease is a complex disorder that affects the stomach lining and can cause debilitating symptoms.
 Erythematous gastropathy without bleeding is another condition that may require drug treatment.

-Stomach disease can present itself in a number of forms, and because of this, any number of chronic stomach-related diseases can be classified as gastropathy.
+Stomach disease can present itself in several forms, and because of this, any number of chronic stomach-related disorders can be classified as gastropathy.

 Indeed, any disease that causes stomach pain, inflammation, bleeding, or other digestive problems can be placed in that category.

-For example, patients who have Crohn’s disease or ulcerative colitis may experience gastric symptoms.
+For example, patients with Crohn’s disease or ulcerative colitis may experience gastric symptoms.
 Some symptoms that can occur may include ulcerations in the stomach lining and recurring nausea.

 Stomach bleeding may or may not be directly related to the condition.